KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         check_player_pipe_collision(registry);
     }

-As we did before, we name this system, out of the class.
+As we did earlier, we name this system, out of the class.

 .. code-block:: cpp

     // Name this system
     REFL_AUTO (type(collision_logic));

-Whole class looks like this:
+The completed class looks like this:

 .. code-block:: cpp